status-im/specs/status-whisper-usage-spec.md

 # Offline messages

 A client SHOULD implement mailserver client mode.
-See [Status Whispre Mailserver Spec](status-whisper-mailserver-spec.md)
+See [Status Whispre Mailserver Spec](status-whisper-mailserver-spec.md).
+A Status node MAY implement the server mode as well.

 ## Whisper V6 extensions (or Status Whisper Node)